Property NSW privacy statement

 However, you should note that there are situations where we are required by legislation to disclose your personal information, or may be compelled to provide personal information about you to law enforcement agencies, emergency service agencies and other organisations engaged in the planning and provision of services to the community.

 Property NSW, and the Department may publish aggregated information about feedback, to the extent that it does not identify or cannot be used to identify individual users.

 Who else has access to information?

-PAG entities are a division of Department of Finance, Services and Innovation.
-The information collected may also be accessed by DFSI.
+Property NSW entities are a division of the Department of Planning, Industry and Environment.
+The information collected may also be accessed by the Department.

 Access to your personal information in accordance with the PPIP Act

 You may apply to us in writing to provide you with details of the personal information about you that we hold.